 How This Plays Out

 Outside of Delaware, the rule is pretty much that the pictures can come in at the judge’s discretion.
-Which almost invariably means they are going to come into evidence.
+Which almost invariably means they will come into evidence.
 In Maryland, we have pretty much stopped making the argument.
-I’m not sure about the scientific arguments but common sense tells jurors that the property damage tells you something about the severity of the injuries.
+I’m not sure about the scientific arguments, but common sense tells jurors that the property damage tells you something about the severity of the injuries.